Demineo04/Unswipe/README.md

     *   **Usage Access:** Needs to be granted manually via system settings (`ACTION_USAGE_ACCESS_SETTINGS`) for screen time tracking.
     *   **Accessibility Service:** Needs to be enabled manually via system settings (`ACTION_ACCESSIBILITY_SETTINGS`) for swipe counting and app launch confirmation.
 Provide clear explanations to the user why these are needed.

+## UI/UX Design

+Design assets are stored in the [`designs/`](designs) directory.
+The file `dashboard-wireframe.fig` is a placeholder intended for future Figma designs.
+You can replace it with the exported Figma file once a finalized dashboard layout is ready.

 ## Future Implementation / Roadmap

 *   **More Granular Controls:** Allow setting different limits for different apps or app categories.